Skip to content

 Buffet cabinets and sideboards set up with a wood base, staged in dining room

-A buffet table sits higher, and that height changes everything.
+A buffet table sits higher, and that extra height changes everything.
 It becomes a standing surface.
 It becomes a station.
-It becomes the place where people gather even when you wish they’d sit down.
+It becomes the place where people gather even when you wish they would sit down.

-Buffets and sideboards overlap, sure.
-But a buffet table feels more active in the room.
+Buffets and sideboards overlap, but a buffet table feels more active in the room.
 It wants hosting.
 It wants plates moving.
-It loves being close to the kitchen.
-If you entertain, buffet cabinets and sideboards are often the best kind of practical luxury.
+It likes being near the kitchen because it behaves as part storage, part service line.

 3) Modern Credenza: The Design Icon